tmbuza/iMAP/README.md

 ```
 <br>
 <hr>
+# Sequence Processing and classification
 <hr>
 <br>

-# MOTHUR: Sequence Processing and classification
+# A: MOTHUR-BASED PIPELINE

 1. Create a mothur container for sequence processing and classification.